my-graphene/core/README.md

 Support
 -------

-RuiChain Core bugs can be reported directly to the [issue tracker](https://github.com/my-graphene/core/issues).
+Core bugs can be reported directly to the [issue tracker](https://github.com/my-graphene/core/issues).

-RuiChain UI bugs should be reported to the [UI issue tracker](https://github.com/my-graphene/rui-ui/issues)
+UI bugs should be reported to the [UI issue tracker](https://github.com/my-graphene/ui/issues)

 Using the API
 -------------